 Currently, all of our small groups (adults and children) use The Gospel Project.
 This study walks through the entire Bible, using age appropriate teaching to show how all Scripture points to Jesus.

 You can join a small group through an existing relationship at North Side, or click the button below.

 SMALL GROUPS TO MISSIONAL COMMUNITIES

-Beginning in 2018, we will begin to establishing “missional communities” in neighborhoods in and around Greenwood, SC.
+In 2018, we began establishing “missional communities” in neighborhoods in and around Greenwood, SC.
 Going forward this will be our primary emphasis as we disciple one another on mission together.
 Missions is not product of discipleship, missions is the means of discipleship.

 HOW IS A MISSIONAL COMMUNITY DIFFERENT THAN A SMALL GROUP?